brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-19.md

 Harry underneath him and pulled Remus close, huddling them all together tightly as the world came apart around them in a deafening roar.
-Crushed between them, Harry closed his eyes tight and whispered over and over again, "*Protect us, protect us, protect us..."*
+Crushed between them, Harry closed his eyes tight and whispered over and over again, "*Protect us, protect us, protect us...*"

 It felt like eternity, but could only have lasted a few seconds, and as the world stopped shaking and thundering around them they were still